nikic/scalar_objects/README.md

 prototype and test new APIs as userland code.
 Once the APIs are figured out it will be proposed for inclusion into PHP.

+Note: The ability to register type handlers from userland is just for prototyping.
+It's not something I would actually want in PHP in the end.

 Registering type handlers
 -------------------------

 Type handlers are registered through `register_primitive_type_handler`.
 The function takes a type name (like "string" or "array") and a class name.
 The class is defined just like any other PHP class.
-The only difference is that it's `$this` variable won't be an object, but rather the primitive type that the class operates on:
+The only difference is that its `$this` variable won't be an object, but rather the primitive type that the class operates on:

 ```php